dag81/vesyncOpenhabPyPort/README.md

 # VeSync Binding

-This binding is based on the excellent work from https://github.com/webdjoe/pyvesync.

 It's current support is for the CoreXXXS air purifiers branded as Levoit which utilise the VeSync app.

 Models supported are Core200S, Core300S and Core400S.